BenjaminOsemene/QAP4FilesBO/README.md

 # QAP4FilesBO
-This is a repository that contains python programs  to calculate and generate receipt.
+This is a repository that contains python programs which allows to enter information, calculate and display results.
+It includes input validations, strings, date and some formatting.
+Python 3. has to be  installed for you to run this program.